How To Sell $4 Million Tesla Stock Without Capital Gains Tax

-An SMA to ETF 351 conversion allows investors to contribute securities from their separately managed accounts to a new ETF without immediately recognizing taxable gain or loss.
+A 351 Conversion is a provision in the tax code that allows investors to contribute securities info new ETFs, without immediately recognizing taxable gain or loss.

 351 Tax Free Conversion team is here to match ETF issuers with investors and wealth managers to participate in an IRS code 351 exchange and diversify low cost basis stocks and SMAs into new ETF issues without paying capital gains.